Photo by Jerry Waters.

 I have a lot of cats.

 I also like to take pictures of outhouses.
 I write books, too.
 You can find out more about my romance novels here.
 My books have been translated into dozens of languages and published all over the world.
-Coming in October 2013, I have a memoir coming out about my life at Stringtown Rising.
-It will be published by HarperCollins.
+In October 2013, a memoir was released about my life at Stringtown Rising, published by HarperCollins.
 Find out more here.

 Welcome to my journey into the simple, often vanishing, life of rural America in the country outside one tiny town in the Appalachian foothills as I find the true meaning of home–and life–beyond the noise of suburban sprawl and suburban conveniences.
 I post daily in my farmhouse journal chronicling my photography, (sometimes silly, sometimes serious) stories, recipes, crafts, and sentimental thoughts on the history, people, life, and beauty of rural Appalachia.
 Use the menu bar at the top to find the archives of experiences and lessons learned in farming, cooking, simple living, and more.
-This website has been featured in Living Appalachian, Antique Weekly, the Roane County Times Record, Graffiti, the Charleston Daily Mail along with numerous other newspapers across the state of West Virginia, and the L.A.
-Times.
+This website has been featured in Living Appalachian, Antique Weekly, Roane County Times Record, Graffiti, Charleston Daily Mail, Country Woman Magazine, Elle Magazine, Oprah Magazine, National Examiner, along with numerous other newspapers across the state of West Virginia, L.A.
+Times, and other national publications.

 In January 2009, I started writing a column based on my blog for the Charleston Daily Mail.
 I’ve also written for Two Lane Livin’ and New England Cheesemaking.
 Chickens in the Road was a finalist for “Best-Kept Secret” in the 2009 Bloggies and for “Best Photography” in 2011.